dotnet/EntityFramework.Docs/entity-framework/ef6/modeling/code-first/conventions/custom.md

 ## Model-Based Conventions

 This page covers the DbModelBuilder API for custom conventions.
 This API should be sufficient for authoring most custom conventions.
 However, there is also the ability to author model-based conventions - conventions that manipulate the final model once it is created - to handle advanced scenarios.
-For more information, see [Model-Based Conventions (EF6 onwards)](~/ef6/modeling/code-first/conventions/model.md).
+For more information, see [Model-Based Conventions](~/ef6/modeling/code-first/conventions/model.md).